+The number of days of a student's suspension shall be determined by the appropriate administrator, but shall not exceed three school days.
 The appropriate administrator shall determine any restrictions on participation in school-sponsored or school-related extracurricular and co-curricular activities.